About

 - Faraday's chemical history of a candle, explained by Bill Hammack, the engineerguy.

 - Branch Education's YouTube channel.
-Clear, concise and illuminating videos on the inner workings of modern hardware.
+Clear, concise and illuminating videos on the inner workings of modern computer hardware.

 - Topology from the differentiable viewpoint by John Milnor: a concise and elegant introduction to differential topology.
 Everything — including Brouwer fixed point theorem and Hopf theorem — is deduced from the single fact that a smooth and compact 1-manifold has an even number of extremal points!